 About Sureify

 Sureify’s mission is to modernize the life insurance and annuity industry.
 With Sureify’s platform, Lifetime, carriers are elevating the way they sell, service, and engage their policyholders.
 The LifetimeAcquire™ Module for digital sales enables end-to-end omnichannel sales, including quoting, e-app, status tracking, and the policy delivery experience.
 With the LifetimeService™ Module, insurers can offer their in-force customers self-service capabilities for payments, beneficiary updates, lapse notices, and much more.
 Lastly, the module that made Sureify famous is LifetimeEngage™, a robust engagement platform with which carriers can enable engagement features around health, lifestyle, rewards, geolocation, education, social, personal finances, and much more.
-Learn more at http://www.Sureify.com
+Learn more at https://www.sureify.com